Mark Sargent (flat Earth proponent): Flat Earth beliefs and influence

-Sargent says that being single was a contributing factor to his discovering and believing in the flat-Earth conspiracy.
+Sargent says that being single was a contributing factor to his discovering and believing in the flat Earth conspiracy.
 He said, "Most people get married and have kids.
-But if you don't, you have a huge amount of free time on your hands."
+But if you don't, you have a huge amount of free time on your hands".
 According to Sargent in an interview with the Los Angeles Times, as of 2018 his YouTube channel had accumulated ten million views and he had become a full-time YouTuber.
+According to Sargent at a flat Earth conference in Canada in August 2018, his path towards believing in the flat Earth theory was paved by a failed attempt by him to debunk a flat Earth video which he first saw in the summer of 2014.

-Sargent has been a speaker at numerous flat-Earth events in the United States, Canada and New Zealand.
+Sargent has been a speaker at numerous flat Earth events in the United States, Canada and New Zealand.
 He describes himself as a recruiter for the movement, and has been called its main organizer by media including the Los Angeles Times.
-He was extensively interviewed for the 2018 documentary Behind the Curve, a Netflix documentary about the flat-Earth community.
+He was extensively interviewed for the 2018 documentary Behind the Curve, a Netflix documentary about the flat Earth community.
 He also expounded on his views in a self-published book titled Flat Earth Clues: The Sky's The Limit in 2016.

-Critics point out that the flat-Earth beliefs promoted by Sargent are pseudoscience: the theories and assertions are being based on beliefs rather than scientific knowledge.
-Experts classify them as a purposeful denial of reality called denialism.
+Critics consider the flat Earth beliefs promoted by Sargent pseudoscience, inconsistent with all empirical evidence.
+They have been attributed to "conspiracy mentality", reliance on religious belief, distrust of authority, science denial, or a fallacious, although pro-science, interpretation of the scientific method.

-Sargent also incorporates other conspiracy theories into his flat-Earth beliefs, accusing astronauts of being Freemasons.
+Sargent also incorporates other conspiracy theories into his flat Earth beliefs, accusing astronauts of being Freemasons.
 Sargent also believes Bigfoot exists.